GriffithUniLibrary/redcap-intro/docs/05-distribution/04-invitations.md

 nav_order: 3
 ---

-# Automatic invitations
+# Survey invitations
 {: .no_toc }

-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

-To automatically invite participants via email you need to create a participant list.
+To invite participants via email you need to create a participant list.
 The participant list just consists of email addresses—no other details are needed.

 Create a participant list and send invitations
 {: .d-inline-block }